-I get many questions to do with whether a budgie is a girl or a boy so thought it was about time to make a budgie sexing page.
+I get many questions to do with whether a budgie is a girl or a boy and so I thought a budgie sexing page would be useful.
 It will give you the information you need to learn how to tell males from females, boys from girls, cocks from hens...

-Adult budgies (as pictured on the right) are easier to sex than chicks or fledglings, and the signs are different, so firstly you need to decide which age group your bird falls into.
+Adult budgies (as pictured on the right) are easier to sex than chicks or fledglings, as the signs are different, so firstly you need to decide which age group your bird falls into.

-As chicks most budgie varieties have the barring (markings on their head) down the forehead to near the cere (the flesh around the nostrils).
+As chicks most budgie varieties have the barring (markings on their head) down the forehead to near the cere.
 If your budgie has barring down its forehead you can be sure it is a chick still.
 Another feature to look for is a dark tip to the birds beak, though this may not be present in chicks with orange beaks.

 In the youngsters above you can see the barring, at different strengths,